 About Our Staff

-Constance Sholar- Cherry/Owner and Primary Early Childhood Educator- is a wife and mother.
-She has been in the early childhood education field since 2007, with over a decade of experience in working with children and youth, ages 6 weeks -12 years old.
+Constance Sholar- Cherry/Owner and Primary Early Childhood Practitioner- is a wife and mother.
+She has been in the early childhood education field since 1997, with over a decade of experience in working with children and youth, ages 6 weeks -12 years old.
 She has been a lead Toddler teacher, After school teacher and a Preschool teacher, and now Daycare Owner and Director.
 Her passion for teaching is easygoing, repetitive and always professional.

 Her training consists of TECTA (Tennessee Early Childhood Training Alliance) Personal Safety, Food Preparation, CPR/AED and 1st Aid, Social Work and Nonprofit Management and many Developmental Trainings.